-Do you have to be a shaman to do these things?
+Do you have to be a shaman/volva/vitki to do these things?
 No, in short.
-I knew I was a deathwalker before I understood shamanism.
+I knew I was a deathwalker before I understood soul tending.
 Likewise, students have come to me with raw skills of deathwalking, who didn’t desire pursuing full shamanic training.
-Under most circumstances, I wouldn’t advise trekking the path of deathwalker without the full mantle of shaman.
+Under most circumstances, I wouldn’t advise trekking the path of deathwalker without a full range of soul tending skills.
 However, there are exceptions to every rule, and I am not the keeper of the rule.
 Discuss.

 What is deathwalking?
 One of the most credible people I know to answer that question is Kirstin Madden, the author of Shamanic Guide to Death and Dying.
 She’s not only a true deathwalker, but a compassionate teacher of how to love and live fully.
 What I learned from her years ago was to let go of my fear of the death realms, and to realize we’ve spent all our lives among them, already.
 There’s no division.
 Once we know that, our ability to be effective in life and death becomes radically within our power.